AarshBatra/biteSizedAQ/25.first.resp.sensor.human.body.aq.toolkit/README.md

     (**$CO$)—the “silent” intruder—might also be competing for the Nervous System’s attention.

-  - **The Signature:** This manifests as a sudden **brain fog**, a “heavy” forehead, or a racing pulse.
+  - **The Signature:** This manifests as a sudden brain fog or a ‘heavy’ forehead — and in poorly ventilated spaces, an elevated pulse.
 If these feelings are **unexplained by your workload or lack of sleep**, your internal worker is being “stifled.”
-Your brain is diverting energy away from thinking and toward managing the stress of rising $CO_2$ and falling oxygen levels.
+Your brain is diverting energy away from thinking and toward managing the stress of rising $CO_2$ and falling oxygen

 - **The Action: The “Flash Reset”:** If you feel this mental friction, your internal engine is stalling.
 But what if the outdoor air is just